N3rdL0rd/EchoDecomp/README.md

 This project is a work in progress (WIP) that aims to decompile Echo Arena and its related engine components.

+## Status

+The project is currently in the early stages of development.
+If you are interested in contributing, please see the [Contributing](#contributing) section below.

+### Does it compile?

+The definitive question for any decompilation project!
+And the answer is...

+***NO! - Or, at least, not yet***

 ## What this project is (and isn't)

 This project is: